Process Lasso Documentation

 Memory priorities provides a hint to the OS about the relative importance of memory pages when they are being paged out.

-… should lower the default memory priority of threads that perform background operations or access files and data that are not expected to be accessed again soon.
+… [one] should lower the default memory priority of threads that perform background operations or access files and data that are not expected to be accessed again soon.
 For example, a file indexing application might set a lower default priority for the process that performs the indexing task.

 Memory priority helps to determine how long pages remain in the working set of a process before they are trimmed.
 A process’s memory priority determines the default priority of the physical pages that are added to the process working set by the threads of that process.
 When the memory manager trims the working set, it trims lower priority pages before higher priority pages.
 This improves overall system performance because higher priority pages are less likely to be trimmed from the working set and then trigger a page fault when they are accessed again.